Its imaging and spectroscopic capabilities make the INT a unique hands-on

 performed during the support nights and any work related to telescope and instrument

-In addition to regular INT visitor support, some students may have the opportunity to
+In addition to regular INT visitor support, students may have the opportunity to

-carry out observations with the INT, sometimes in collaboration with astronomers awarded
+carry out observations in service mode in collaboration with astronomers awarded

 observing time, and these observations typically result in co-authorship of publications.